mthiel/eggdrop-docker/README.md

-# eggdrop-docker
+# eggdrop-megahal
-This is the Git repo for the official Docker image of Eggdrop, the Internet's oldest IRC bot still under active development.
-For information on how to properly configure and use the image, please see the [official Egggdrop Docker Hub page](https://hub.docker.com/_/eggdrop/).
+This is a fork of the official Docker image for Eggdrop that includes the Megahal module.
+Note that this is pinned to 1.6 only until compatibility can be improved.